A graduate of Glasgow (Medicine) and Oxford (Anthropology), Anne Pettigrew is a retired GP now writing medical noir novels.

 Anna Elizabeth (Antjie) Krog was born on October 23, 1952 in Kroonstad.
 She was 18 years old when her first volume of poetry, was published in 1970.
-Januarie-suite was published, and in 1973 it received the Eugène Marais Award.
-She completed a BA Degree and an Honours Degree in English (1973) at the University of the Free State.
-In 1976, she completed an MA Degree in Afrikaans at the University of Pretoria.
+Januarie-suite was published, and in 1973 it received the Eugene Marais Award.
+She has published eleven collections of poems – most recently Body Bereft (2006) – as well as translations and non-fiction, most notably Country of My Skull, an account of the hearings of the Truth and Reconciliation Commission.

 Spiritual insight and genealogy research are the heart of Bloodlines – Touch Not the Cat and Bloodlines – Traces, a mystery series on cultural inheritance by Tom McKerley and Ingrid Schippers.
 The characters and their life stories of the Bloodlines series could be anyone’s story.
 Anyone who can trace ancestry, anyone whose great-great-grandmother answered the call for women’s liberation, anyone whose predecessors fought for justice and fulfillment in their quest for survival.

 He was born on 16 September 1939 in Bonnievale.
 He matriculated in 1957 at the Hugenot High School in Wellington and studied at the University of Cape Town.
 His first poems appeared in the student newspaper Groote Schuur in 1959.
 He left South Africa and went to Paris in the 1960s.
 He made his debut with the innovative volume Die ysterkoei moet sweet in 1964, and in the same year Katastrofes, a prose work, appeared.